 With the very rapid pace of the course, it is extremely important that students complete homework on time.
-Quizzes and the final exam will be very difficult for students who do not complete homework on time.
+Quizzes and the final exam will be very difficult for students who do

 Extensions will not be granted.

 Exams and Quizzes

 There will be four quizzes and a final exam.
 All quizzes and the exam will be closed book, closed notes, closed laptop.